 In a project relating to digital music libraries and archives of the scope we are targeting in TROMPA, alignment tasks are necessarily multimodal as many different kinds of information resources - timed (e.g., performance audio), spacial (e.g., digital score images), and structural (e.g., score encodings) - need to be interconnected.
-In this document, we have provided an enumeration of the different resource types likely to be relevant within TROMPA; we have catalogued a number of different algorithmic solutions to problems of audio-audio (MIDI-MIDI) and audio-score (MIDI-score) alignment, of which we anticipate several to be applicable in future development; and we have presented an alignment data model, extending the Contributor Environment's model and building on previous work around Music Encoding and Linked Data, to provide a framework for unified exploration, discovery, and retrieval of aligned musical resources.

-We have also identified some initial musical corpora for alignment - including Beethoven's piano compositions, and early Spanish choral works - upon which our immediate future development efforts will be focused.
-We will report on our experiences in aligning the different media types available for these resources in future iterations of this deliverable.
+In this document, we have provided an enumeration of the different resource types subject to alignment through TROMPA's data infrastructure; we have catalogued a number of different algorithmic solutions to problems of audio-audio (MIDI-MIDI) and audio-score (MIDI-score) alignment and we have presented an alignment data model, extending the Contributor Environment's model and building on previous work around Music Encoding and Linked Data, to provide a framework for unified exploration, discovery, and retrieval of aligned musical resources.
+We have also identified an initial musical corpus for alignment - Beethoven's piano compositions - upon which our current development efforts have been focused.
+Finally, we have described alignment workflows around two tools chosen from the catalogued set, capable of real-time and offline alignment of MIDI performances to MEI score-encodings, which we have implemented for use in demonstrations and pilot user studies.